-You'll notice the payment transaction is at the top of the form, and the outstanding invoice is listed in the 'Allocate to' list.
+You'll notice details of the payment transaction are at the top of the form, and the outstanding invoice is listed in the 'Allocate to' list.
 If there was more than one outstanding invoice, they'd all be listed here.

 Now there are three ways to allocate the payment to the invoice/s.
-One is to click the 'Automatically Allocate' button.
-That will allocate the payment to the outstanding invoices,
+One is to click the